bfeldman89/jail_scrapers/README.md

 Clay County Detention Center | `ccdc` | May 24, 2019 | present
 Jasper County Jail | `jcj` | Jun.
 3, 2019 | present

+\* Since Nov.
+1, 2019, the Jones County Sheriff's Office website has been down.

 As of Nov.
-27, the Airtable base includes data for 6,554 mcdc admissions, 1,659 prcdf admissions, 5,107 lcdc admissions, 2,260 jcdc admissions, 3,616 hcdc admissions, 1,128 kcdc admissions, 617 tcdc admissions, 562 ccdc admissions, 770 acdc admissions, and 345 jcj admissions.
+27, the Airtable base includes data for 6,555 mcdc admissions, 1,661 prcdf admissions, 5,119 lcdc admissions, 2,260 jcdc admissions, 3,616 hcdc admissions, 1,128 kcdc admissions, 672 tcdc admissions, 563 ccdc admissions, 772 acdc admissions, and 345 jcj admissions.

+## access to the data

-As of Nov., 2019: Only a fraction of the data is provided via the links at [bfeldman89.com/projects/jails](https://bfeldman89.com/projects/jails).
-Once I get all the data cleaned and the incarcerated arrestees anonymized to a degree I'm comfortable with, I'll post a lot more of the data (e.g., charge(s), bond, arresting agency).
-If you are a journalist, activist, or civil rights attorney interested in the data, email me.
+At this time, only a fraction of the data is provided via the links at [bfeldman89.com/projects/jails](https://bfeldman89.com/projects/jails).
+Once I get all the data cleaned and the incarcerated arrestees anonymized to a degree I'm comfortable with, I'll post a lot more of the data (e.g., charge(s), bond, arresting agency). **If you are a journalist, activist, or civil rights attorney interested in the data, email me.**

+The remainder of this README documents and defines the fields in the Airtable base.

 ## fields by field type